lemuscanovas/synoptReg/README.md

 There are two functions to visualize the results about the aftermentioned synoptic classification:

--   `plot_clas` plots the synoptic classification.
+-   `raster_clas` converts the dataframe of the synoptic classification data into a Raster Stack format.
--   `plot_env`  plots the daily mean spatial distribution of an environmental data based on the synoptic classification.
+-   `raster_cwt2env`  converts the dataframe of the environmental data based on the synoptic classification into a raster stack format.

 Finally, synoptReg provides three functions to convert our data to raster, perform a raster PCA and finally, execute an automatic spatial regionalisation (clustering):